-With this purchase you get two BBQ grill mats that measure 16in x 13in and come with the claim of 1000 uses of each and every side, although this has not been verified by anyone that I know.
+With this purchase, you get two BBQ grill mats that measure 16in x 13in and come with the claim of 1000 uses of each and every side, although I’m unable to verify this as yet.
 1000 uses is a lot of BBQ though so I’m sure we will be able to verify these claims sometime in the near future.

 These grill mats also offer the highest cooking temperature limits at 600 degrees Fahrenheit.
 This, I can confirm is a true statement.
 Although I have personally not achieved these temperatures a very good friend has whilst searing his steak.